Joji, Pulp, Yoasobi unveiled as Clockenflap 2023 headliners

 Other highlights announced so far include standout Taiwanese indie band No Party for Caodong, breakout “Romantic Homicide” singer d4vd, U.K. post-punk rock band IDLES, Canadian rapper bbno$, and Chinese singer/rapper Lexie Liu.

-Tickets for Clockenflap 2023, taking place on Central Harbourfront, are now available online.
-Stay tuned for more artists to be announced in the coming months.
+Tickets for Clockenflap 2023, taking place on Central Harbourfront, are now available online, but stay tuned for more artists to be announced in lineup the coming months.

 [Image Credit: Clockenflap]